Fresh Roots in Vancouver

 Program includes:

-This year-long program is designed to help your student develop long-lasting connections with the land and its cycles, and to slow down and really observe and enjoy the world around them.
+Farm Observers helps your students develop long-lasting connections with the land and its cycles, and to slow down and really observe and enjoy the world around them.
 Classes will practice a variety of naturalist and observation skills on their farm visit throughout the school year.
 The program is perfect for classes within walking distance of the farms.
-Please see the Fact Sheet for more details!
+Please see the Fact Sheet for more details.

 Single Field Trips